Is it compost, waste or recyclable?

 - Any old or not working electronics and used batteries can be dropped off a Waste Watch Drop-Off Center for free disposal.

 - Did you know you should tape over the ends of lithium, lithium-Ion and small sealed lead acid batteries or individually bag each of these batteries?
 This helps prevent a potential fire hazard.

 - Christmas light strings that no longer work go into the blue bag #2 along with plastics, glass and metals.
 Same goes for extension cords that no longer work.

 Christmas Tree and Other Greenery

-- Before you drag your tree to the curb, remove all ornaments.
+- Before you drag your tree to the curb, remove all ornaments and especially any wire that may have been used.
 Don’t bag it (unless it’s a compostable bag).
 If it’s taller than eight feet, you will need to cut it up into smaller chunks.

 Odds and ends